Galveston and Fort Bend County region Greater Coastal Community Action Council assistance programs.

-Struggling families from Galveston, Fort Bend, Brazoria and Wharton County in Texas can get help from the Galveston County Community Action Council.
+Struggling families from Galveston, Fort Bend, Brazoria and Wharton County in Texas can get financial help for their bills and other social services from the Greater Coastal Community Action Council, which was previously known as the Galveston County Community Action Council, or GCCAC.
 The non-profit is one of the region’s leading poverty fighting agencies and they are involved in assisting the low income, senior, disabled, and others in the community.
 Most of the programs that they are involved in, such as CEAP – energy bill assistance, Head Start, and weatherization are federal government funded programs.

 The Texas CEAP (Comprehensive Energy Assistance Program) can help with paying utility bills.
 Community Action Council of Galveston can provide more details on this resource.
 It is the area’s and state’s main program for offering energy bill assistance.
 It is offered in Fort Bend, Brazoria, Galveston, and other counties.